The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

-- Ceskies are one of the few terrier breeds which were developed outside of the British Isles
+- Ceskies are one of the few terrier breeds developed outside of the British Isles.

-- The Cesky Terrier is sometimes also known as the Bohemian Terrier.
+- The Cesky Terrier is sometimes called the Bohemian Terrier.

-- As his new breed started to gain popularity, Horák started to receive so much mail from around the world that he was visited by the Czechslovakian secret police!
+- As his new breed started to gain popularity, Horák received so much mail from around the world that he was visited by the Czechslovakian secret police!

 - The Cesky Terrier is a national treasure in its homeland.
 It’s even featured on its own range of stamps.

 Cesky Terriers are a dwarf dog breed.
 Their legs are disproportionately short relative to the overall size of their body.

 So, they only grow 10-13 inches tall at the shoulders.

 Other features of Cesky Terriers are:

 - A long body, which is ever so slightly higher at the butt than the shoulders.

 - A long smooth coat which is blue-grey or light brown.